EmmaGoodliffe/transcribe-stt/README.md

 ## Converting audio to a WAV file

 To use an audio file with `transcribe-stt`, it must be a WAV file with mono audio.
-This is a simple guide to convening audio files with an editor, specifically [Audacity](https://www.audacityteam.org/), which is free and available on all 3 major operating systems.
+This is a simple guide to converting audio files with an editor, specifically [Audacity](https://www.audacityteam.org/), which is free and available on all 3 major operating systems.
 However, many of the steps will be very similar on any audio editing software

 1. Open the editor and import your audio
    > File > Import > Audio...